simonesilvestroni/ssil-website/_posts/2022-05-04-automation-for-my-blog-publishing-workflow.md

 {% include pattern-video.html id="oAO2caYnF08" %}

-{: .m2m-bg-alpha .border .border-3 .rounded .p-3 .mb-5 .fs-5 }
-**Note**: when the Terminal is shown, there’s a Jekyll compile issue: that‘s my fault as I’ve done this video twice and forgot to delete the previous test post with the same title. 🙈

 Here is the whole routine of the wizard:

 {% include pattern-figure.html image="/assets/images/jekyll-automations-new-post.png" alt="Shortcuts app for creating a new Jekyll post" caption="Shortcuts app for creating a new Jekyll post" width="505" height="1517" %}